Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/00-variables-and-io.md

 ## Input/Output (IO)

 Input and output (collectively called "I/O" or "IO" for short) are how we get data _in_ to and _out_ of our programs.
 You've already used one IO function in your coding challenge: `print`.
-The `print` function _outputs_ what we give it to the terminal so the user can see it.
+The `print` function _outputs_ what we give it to the terminal, so the user can see it.

 While there are other types of output (eg. writing to files and sending things over the internet) print will do just fine for our purposes right now.

-As far as _input_ we're going to introduce a new function to get input from the user on the terminal.
+As for getting data _in_, we're going to introduce a new function that will get input from the user on the terminal.
 It was given the helpfully obvious name `input`.
-When we call the `input` it prints a prompt to the user to ask for their input.
+When we call the `input`, it prints a prompt to the user to ask for their input.

 ### The `input` Function

-The `input` function takes a string that prompts the user with and then takes what they type for the rest of the _line_ and returns that value.
+The `input` function takes a string that prints to the terminal, and then waits for the user to type on the rest of the _line_.
+Once the user hits the return key, the function receives that value.

 ```python
 >>> input("What is your favorite programming language? ")